 UV rays are also the enemy of paper and ink.
 Use UV safe plexiglass if you can, and don’t hang in areas with direct sunlight.
 Fading is a real problem, especially with older posters.

 Use plexiglass (preferably UV safe), not glass to frame.
 If the frame breaks, the shattered glass can scratch the poster.

 NEVER mount your poster to a mounting board.
 It is not best practices for archival care and will immediately lower the value of your poster, and even damage it over time.
 If I am going for a really smooth look, or the paper is fragile, I will get posters linen backed.
 There are some purists who don’t like linen backing, but it is a very common and acceptable way to protect your paper.

-If you want great frames at a great price, click on over to my friend Sue Heim at Hollywood Poster Frames (www.hollywoodposterframes.com).
+If you want great frames done right at a great price, click on over to my friend Sue Heim at Hollywood Poster Frames (www.hollywoodposterframes.com).
 Tell her Poster Palace sent you.
 She has framed 10’s of thousands of posters in her career.
 She will do it right.
 She has framed every one of my posters.
 And that’s a lot of posters.
 A lot of posters.

 What are those black dots in the corners of the posters?

 Those are magnets we use to hold the poster and keep it flat when we take photos.
 Any markings on the poster itself will be called out in the condition description.

 Why do some posters appear as if they aren't squared?

 Depending on what camera and lens are used to take the photo, the top & bottom or the sides can appear as if they are not parallel.
 Please be assured that this is due to the lens used, and that all posters have squared corners, and that they are untrimmed unless marked as trimmed.